-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
+In many cases, a team of doctors, nurses, and pharmacists works with a child and the family to provide care; this is called a multidisciplinary team.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Descriptions of the most common treatment options for osteosarcoma are listed below.
-The three most common types of treatment for osteosarcoma are surgery, chemotherapy, and radiation therapy.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the child’s overall health, and the patient and family’s preferences.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a pediatric or medical oncologist, a doctor who specializes in treating cancer with medication.

-Chemotherapy is often given before surgery to reduce tumor size and avoid amputation of the arm or leg.
+Chemotherapy is often given before surgery to reduce the tumor size and avoid amputation of the arm or leg.
 Also, it is almost always given after surgery to destroy any tumor cells that may still be in the body.

 Learn more about chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.